 DAY 2: MANDALAY – THE FAMOUS U BEIN BRIDGE

 For sunrise, we will visit the iconic U Bein’s Bridge, a 1.2 km long walkway across the Taungthaman Lake built in teak more than 150 years ago.
 The bridge is used daily by many monks and locals, and is one of the most photographed sights in Burma.
-You will have the possibility to take portraits of fisherman, workers, and locals living at the shores of the lake.
+You will have the possibility to take portraits of fishermen, workers, and locals living at the shores of the lake.

-After breakfast at the hotel, we will explore the local fish market which is located on the river bank of the Irrawaddy.
-The fish market is a wonderful chaos of piles of fish, fishmongers kneeing on the floor, buyers inspecting the produce – all in all, a fantastic place for portrait photography.
+After breakfast at the hotel, we will explore the local fish market located on the river bank of the Irrawaddy.
+The fish market is a wonderful chaos of piles of fish, fishmongers kneeling on the floor, buyers inspecting the produce – all in all, a fantastic place for portrait photography.
 You will work in groups of a maximum of four people to give everyone the chance to be tutored by Steve.

-After dinner, we will work on our images and Steve will offer constructive feedback of your best shots.
+After dinner, we will work on our images, and Steve will offer constructive feedback of your best shots.
 Moreover, Steve will present his most iconic and award-winning pictures.

 DAY 3: MANDALAY – BUDDHIST CULTURE AND FILIGREE HANDCRAFT

 Rise early to witness the morning face-washing ceremony of the Mahamuni Buddha, the most revered Buddha image in Mandalay.
-Admire the carvings of the Shwenandaw Monastery and see the 729 chiseled marble slabs of Kuthodaw Pagoda.
+Admire the carvings of the Shwenandaw Monastery and see the 729 chiseled marble slabs of the Kuthodaw Pagoda.